star-time/support/PrivacyPolicy.md

-## Privacy Policy
+# Privacy Policy

-Ömer Aslan (Mati Medya) built the Startime Fashion app as a Free app.
-This SERVICE is provided by Ömer Aslan (Mati Medya) at no cost and is intended for use as is.
+Effective date: January 14, 2019

+Startime Fashion ("us", "we", or "our") operates the Startime Fashion mobile application (the "Service").

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
+This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.

-If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
-The Personal Information that I collect is used for providing and improving the Service.
-I will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Startime Fashion unless otherwise defined in this Privacy Policy.
+We use your data to provide and improve the Service.
+By using the Service, you agree to the collection and use of information in accordance with this policy.
+Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions.

-**Information Collection and Use**
+## Information Collection And Use

+We collect several different types of information for various purposes to provide and improve our Service to you.

+### Types of Data Collected

+#### Personal Data

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to phone,email,country.
+While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you ("Personal Data").
+Personally identifiable information may include, but is not limited to:

+*   Email address
+*   First name and last name
+*   Phone number
+*   Country
+*   Location
+*   Cookies and Usage Data

+#### Usage Data

+When you access the Service by or through a mobile device, we may collect certain information automatically, including, but not limited to, the type of mobile device you use, your mobile device unique ID, the IP address of your mobile device, your mobile operating system, the type of mobile Internet browser you use, unique device identifiers and other diagnostic data ("Usage Data").

+#### Tracking & Cookies Data

+We use cookies and similar tracking technologies to track the activity on our Service and hold certain information.

+Cookies are files with small amount of data which may include an anonymous unique identifier.
+Cookies are sent to your browser from a website and stored on your device.
+Tracking technologies also used are beacons, tags, and scripts to collect and track information and to improve and analyze our Service.

+You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
+However, if you do not accept cookies, you may not be able to use some portions of our Service.

+Examples of Cookies we use:

+*   **Session Cookies.** We use Session Cookies to operate our Service.
+*   **Preference Cookies.** We use Preference Cookies to remember your preferences and various settings.
+*   **Security Cookies.** We use Security Cookies for security purposes.

 The app does use third party services that may collect information used to identify you.